-Armin Langer started by studying industrial economics and then education (music and sport) at the Johann Wolfgang Goethe University of Frankfurt (1976-1982); he took his doctoral degree in 1992.
-At the University of Frankfurt am Main he was lecturer at the Institute of Musical Education (1996-1998), engaged in specialist and educational seminars, and in 1999 he became Rector as Head of Training for Music.
-Armin Langer is a joint founder of the Frankfurt am Main UNI Big Band, director of various jazz ensembles, founded in 2003, jointly with Professor Oebelsberger, the research initiative “Research into Music Teaching in Austria (Musikpädagogische Forschung Österreich (MFÖ)), and until 2014 was deputy speaker of the Forum for European Music Teaching (Forum Europäische Musikpädagogik (FEMP)).
-Today he holds the Chair of Musical Education at the Mozarteum University of Salzburg.
+Armin Langer first studied industrial economics and then education (music and sport) at the Johann-Wolfgang-Goethe University of Frankfurt (1976-1982); he gained his doctorate in 1992.
+At the University of Frankfurt am Main he was a tutor in the Institute of Musical Education (1996-1998), where he took seminars on educational theory and practice.
+In 1999 he became Rector in his capacity at Head of Training for Music.
+Armin Langer is a co-founder of the Frankfurt am Main UNI Big Band, the director of various jazz ensembles, founded jointly with Professor Oebelsberger in 2003 the "MFÖ" research initiative (Musikpädagogische Forschung Österreich, the Austrian Research Group on Musical Education), and until 2014 was Deputy Speaker of the Forum for European Musical Education (Forum Europäische Musikpädagogik (FEMP)).
+Today he is head of the Department of Musical Education at the Mozarteum University of Salzburg.

 Participation in this event and attendance at the fair are free of charge.
 You will receive the voucher code about 14 days before the event.